 The 5 Types of Developers and How Agile Can Help Them All

-Your devs have an Array of personalities that could make for a heist movie: The Futurist always wants to adopt the latest tech, the Historian is a SME but skeptical of the new (he's seen buzzwords come and go), the Boy Scout needs to prepare for every conceivable use-case before he writes any code, the Lone Wolf is a full-stack who works solo, and the Dev-Optimist is confidently able to overhaul the system in a week.
+Your devs have an array of personalities that could make for a heist movie: The Futurist always wants to adopt the latest tech, the Historian is an SME but skeptical of the new (he's seen buzzwords come and go), the Scout needs to prepare for every conceivable use case before he writes any code, the Lone Wolf is a full-stack dev who works solo, and the Dev-Optimist is confidently able to overhaul the system in a week.

 How can you keep things running smoothly for a team with such a varied set of personalities?
 Getting everyone on the same page won't always be an easy endeavor, but Agile can help.